57MDZAID/thanos/README.md

 - `-r, --recursive` - Include files in subdirectories recursively
 - `-d, --dry-run` - Preview what would be deleted without actually deleting
+- `-s, --seed <INTEGER>` - Use a random seed for reproducible file selection
 - `--help` - Show help message and exit

 ### Examples